HOOD: Real-Time Human Presence and Out-of-Distribution Detection Using FMCW Radar: Introduction

 Real-time and robust human presence detection solutions using radars can enhance safety, energy efficiency, and personalized experiences.
 For instance, FMCW radar-based human presence detection systems can detect threats and unauthorized access indoors, enhancing security in restricted areas.
 Integration in smart homes enhances personalized experiences and improves energy efficiency by automatically adjusting environmental settings like lighting and heating based on accurate human presence detection.

 In addition, human presence detection utilizing short-range radar sensors presents its own challenges.
 In real-world scenarios, both indoor and outdoor environments, there are many moving and stationary disturbances.
 With these disturbances present, extracting the signals coming from humans becomes challenging.
 In non-human environments, disturbers' macro or micro movements may produce human-like signals and create false detections for human presence detection applications.
-In our previous work \cite{MCROOD}, we addressed this issue and proposed an OOD detection-based solution which can identify and differentiate between disturbers and humans only when either of them is present in front of the radar sensor.
-However, when disturbers and humans both are in front of the sensor, the reflected signals from the disturbers may interfere with the ones from humans.
+In our previous work \cite{MCROOD}, we addressed this issue and proposed an OOD detection-based solution which can identify and differentiate between a disturber and a human (sitting, standing, or walking) only when either of them is present in front of the radar sensor.
+However, when both disturbers and humans are in front of the sensor, the reflected signals from the disturbers may interfere with those from humans.
 The previous work mentioned was incapable of solving this issue and tended to classify the scenario as OOD due to the signal dominance of disturbers.
 This work addresses every edge case and proposes a robust presence detection solution.
 Similarly, this work approaches the issue as an OOD detection problem.

 OOD detection has gained significant attention due to its crucial role in ensuring the secure and reliable deployment of modern deep learning (DL) architectures.
 Despite the impressive performance of DL models in various applications, they often make closed-world assumptions, which are unrealistic in real-world scenarios.
 This can result in the misclassification of OOD samples, potentially leading to severe consequences in safety-critical domains like healthcare and autonomous driving.
 To address this challenge, researchers have developed various OOD detection strategies \cite{b25,b26,b27,b29,b24}, primarily focused on image or video data.
 In this paper, we propose a reconstruction-based approach by utilizing radar macro and micro range-Doppler images (RDIs) for improved OOD detection in the radar domain.